 Our electric and natural gas portfolios rely significantly on market purchases.
-Prices for electric power and natural gas are often unpredictable as they are subject to market volatility and general market disruption.
-This exposure adversely affects our ability to manage our operational requirements and costs, which ultimately could adversely affect our results of operations and liquidity.
+This exposure adversely affects our ability to manage our operational requirements to reliably serve our customers, while exposing us to market volatility, which ultimately could adversely affect our results of operations and liquidity.

 We are obligated to supply power to retail customers and certain wholesale customers and procure natural gas to supply fuel for our natural gas fired generation.
-Our need to acquire flexible energy supply and capacity in the market to meet our electric and natural gas load serving obligations exposes us to certain risks.
+Our need to acquire flexible energy supply and capacity in the market to meet our electric and natural gas load serving obligations exposes us to certain risks including the ability to reliably serve customers and significant uncertainty in the cost of supply, which may not be recoverable.
+We rely upon a combination of base-load supply from our owned generation and market purchases to serve customers.
 In Montana, approximately 46% of our peak electric requirements are served through market purchases.
-In addition, a significant number of base-load generation facilities, which may also serve to meet peak requirements, in the region are being retired or are scheduled to be retired in the next five to ten years.
-A decrease in the region's electric capacity may impair the reliability of the grid, particularly during peak demand periods.
-In addition, our natural gas system serves both retail customers and the needs of natural gas fired electric generation.
-The natural gas system has capacity constraints that expose us to risks to be able to deliver natural gas during periods of peak demand.
+Montana has been a net exporter of electric generation and we have relied upon Montana's excess generation for grid reliability and to physically serve customers.
+A significant number of base-load generation facilities, which may also serve to meet peak requirements, in the state and region have been retired or are scheduled to be retired in the next five to ten years.
+This includes Colstrip Units 1 and 2, representing 614 MWs of generation on a capacity basis, which ceased operations in January 2020.
+A decrease in the state and region's electric capacity may impair the reliability of the grid, particularly during peak demand periods.
 There can be no assurance that there will be available counterparties to contract with to serve our customers' needs, or that these counterparties will fulfill their obligations to us.
-The suppliers under these agreements may experience financial or operational problems that inhibit their ability to fulfill their obligations to us.
+This may experience financial or operational problems that inhibit their ability to fulfill their obligations to us.